roaatech/rosaas-docs/content/en/docs/tenant/tenant-management.md

 ## Tenant Details Page

-When you select a specific tenant from the "Tenant List," you will be taken to the "Tenant Details" page, which consists of the following sub-tabs:
+When you select a specific tenant from the "Tenant List," you will be taken to the "Tenant Details" page.
+This page consists of the following sub-tabs:

 ### Details Tab

-In the "Details" tab, you will find detailed information about the selected tenant:
+In the "Details" tab (for more details, see [Tenant Details Tab](./Tenant%20Details%20Tab.md)), you will find detailed information about the selected tenant, including their title, unique identifier, subscribed products, creation and update dates, and more.

-- **Title:** The title or name of the tenant, which serves as a recognizable identifier.

-- **Unique Name:** The unique identifier assigned to the tenant during the creation process.

-- **Products:** This section lists the digital products that the tenant has subscribed to.
-For example, "Product A," "Product B," etc. These products determine the services and features accessible to the tenant.

-- **Created Date:** The date when the tenant was initially added to the ROSAS platform, providing insights into the tenant's inception.

-- **Last Updated Date:** The most recent date when the tenant's details were modified or updated.
-This helps track changes and version history for the tenant's information.

-### Edit Tenant

-To update tenant details, you can utilize the "Edit Tenant" feature within the detail tab.
-This functionality allows you to modify specific information about the tenant and ensure accurate and up-to-date records.
-Here are the fields you can edit:

-- **Title:** Update the tenant's title to reflect any changes or relevant information.

-- **Unique Name:** The unique identifier for the tenant can also be changed if needed.
-This identifier is essential for referencing and distinguishing tenants within the system.

-Please ensure that the changes made are accurate and necessary, as they will directly affect the tenant's profile and interactions with your SaaS platform.

-After making the desired edits, click the "Update" button to save the changes.
-The updated information will be reflected in the tenant's details, providing you with an up-to-date and comprehensive view of your tenant management within the ROSAS platform.

 ### Product Tabs

-The other tabs on the "Tenant Details" page represent the digital products that the tenant has subscribed to.
-Each tab corresponds to a separate product, showcasing specific details for each subscription.

-In each product tab, you will find the following information:

-- **Status:** Indicates the current status of the product subscription for the tenant.
-For example, "Deactivate request is sent," "Creating," "Created As Active," etc.

-- **Health Check URL:** The main URL used for health checks, which can be either the default URL or an overridden one.

-- **Last Updated Date:** The date when the status of the product subscription was last updated, providing insights into recent changes.

-- **Health Check Status:** Indicates the current health status of the product subscription for the tenant, whether it is "Healthy" or "Unhealthy."

-#### Meta Data

-The "Meta Data" section in each product tab is a placeholder and can be replaced with actual data relevant to your system.
-This section can be used to store additional information or metadata associated with the specific product subscription for the tenant.

-### History

-The "History" on the right side of the page displays a chronological record of events related to the tenant's product subscription.
-The history log helps track the lifecycle of the tenant's product subscription and provides valuable insights into the operations performed within the system.
-The history includes details such as who initiated the action, the action description, and the timestamp of the action.
+The "Product Tabs" (for more details, see [Tenant's Product Tabs](./Tenant's%20Product%20Tabs.md)) provide insights into the digital products that a tenant has subscribed to, offering information about subscription status, health checks, and subscription history.

 With the tenant management features, administrators can efficiently handle tenant-related operations, such as adding new tenants, viewing details of existing tenants, and managing their product subscriptions.
 This comprehensive control empowers platform administrators to optimize the SaaS offerings and provide a seamless experience for their tenants.